sangmlee76/reading-notes/Code-201/class-07.md

 + See arrays and objects details on p.118-119

-### Build-in objects (p.
+### Built-in objects (p.
 120 - 139)
 An **object model** is a group of objects, each of which represent related things from the real world.
 Together they form a model of something larger.

 + 3 Types:
-  1. Browswer ojbect model: contains objects that represent the current browser window or tab (e.g. browser history, device screen) (p.
+  1. **Browser object model**: contains objects that represent the current browser window or tab (e.g. browser history, device screen) (p.
 124 - 125 for details)
-  2. Document object model: uses objects to create a representation of the current page. (p.126 - 127 for details)
+  2. **Document object model**: uses objects to create a representation of the current page. (p.126 - 127 for details)
-  3. Global Javascript objects: represent things that the JS language needs to create a model of (e.g. for dates and times)(p.128 - 139 for details)
+  3. **Global Javascript objects**: represent things that the JS language needs to create a model of (e.g. for dates and times)(p.128 - 139 for details)

 + There are 6 data types: (p.131)
   - String